 5201 Woodward Ave.

-Ford Piquette Avenue Plant/Milwaukee Junction
+Ford Piquette Plant Museum/Milwaukee Junction

 461 Piquette Ave.

-The Ford Piquette Avenue Plant serves as one of the historical footings for the Ford empire as Henry Ford's Model T was born in the restored building at the corner of Beaubien and Piquette in downtown Detroit.
+The Ford Piquette Plant Museum serves as one of the historical footings for the Ford empire as Henry Ford's Model T was born in the restored building at the corner of Beaubien and Piquette in downtown Detroit.
 Surrounding the Piquette Plant, a bustling automotive community formed in the area called Milwaukee Junction.
 Many early auto manufacturers built factories within Milwaukee Junction such as Fisher Body, Cadillac, Studebaker, Packard, Regal, Dodge and others.

 3011 W. Grand Blvd.